ray-project/ray/rllib/benchmarks/torch_compile/README.md

 | ipex | max-autotune | 12.88 |

-As you can see `onnxrt` does not gain any speed ups in the setup we tested (in fact it slows the workload down by %70) while the `ipex` provides ~%10 speed up.
-If we change the model architecture these numbers may change.
+As you can see, `onnxrt` does not gain any speed-ups in the setup we tested (in fact it slows the workload down by %70) while the `ipex` provides ~%10 speed-up.
+If we change the model architecture, these numbers may change.
 So it is very important to fix the architecture first and then search for the fastest training settings.